skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 [Marvo](/company/about/#marvo-dolor) is drawn to solving complex, multi-faceted government problems.
 At Skylight, she works with our clients to plan and execute [service delivery](/work/services/#digital-services-delivery), [procurement](/work/services/#digital-procurement), and [transformation](/work/services/#digital-transformation) initiatives using agile project management techniques.
 Prior to joining us, Marvo served as a member of the [U.S. Digital Service](https://www.usds.gov/) at the Department of Veterans Affairs (VA), where she held multiple leadership positions in support of major initiatives, such as the successful [redesign of VA.gov](https://www.va.gov/) and the [modernization of the benefits appeals process](https://www.fedscoop.com/help-usds-va-improves-benefits-appeals-tracking-tool/).

 <blockquote class="pullquote" markdown="1">
-I believe technology can do more than entertain and amaze us &mdash; it can also be a force for good in people's lives.
+I believe technology can do more than entertain and amaze us — it can also be a force for good in people's lives.
 That's why it was an honor to do a tour of duty with the U.S. Digital Service.
 </blockquote>

 ## Abby Raskin, Product Manager